RitvikDayal/The-Clickbait-Classifier/README.md

 # The-Clickbait-Classifier
-Click bait classifier for data from Kaggle
+Click bait classifier for data from Kaggle using LSTM.

+## Accuracy : - 96+%